MusicViking/MusicViking.github.io/README.md

 # MusicViking.github.io

-This is a Github pages website for my profile.
+This is a Github pages website for my profile/resume.